sv01a/ansible-kubeadm-ha-cluster/README.md

 - set your cluster info in inventory file
 - run `ansible-playbook k8s-cluster.yml`

-If in inventory set only 1 master, playbook will deploy standard kubeadm cluster.
+If in inventory file set only 1 master, playbook will deploy standard kubeadm cluster.

 # TODO:
 - token generation